oivia123/Cakake/README.md

 ## Key Features

-### For Business (To B)
-- View specific cake ingredient preferences submitted by users on the day
-- Receive and manage order information in real-time

 ### For Consumers (To C)
 1. **Home Page**: Fortune-telling entry, product cards (image, name, price, ingredients), and filtering options (price range, main fruit, shape)
 2. **User Input Interface**: Quiz-based fortune-telling form to collect preferences